vpaone59/ObamaBot/README.md

 Migrating to discordpy 2.0 --- https://discordpy.readthedocs.io/en/latest/migrating.html

 ## Running locally without Docker:
-Must have a Discord Bot Token ready.
-Place Token in the SAMPLE.env file.
-Rename SAMPLE.env file to ".env" (without quotes). requires Python3.8 >=
+Must have a Discord Bot Token https://discord.com/developers/applications.
+Requires Python3.8 >=

 ### If you're running Python >= 3.12 you might need to manually install setuptools.
 ```
 pip install setuptools
 ```

-### Activate a virtual environment
+### Setup .env, install requirements and activate a virtual environment
 ```
+cp SAMPLE.env .env
+Place Discord Token in .env

 pip install -r requirements.txt
 python main.py
 ```

 ## Running with Docker:
 I recommend setting up the logging file map in the docker-compose.yml.
 You can update the left file path with the one on your host system.
 Optionally you can map the SQLite database from the container to your host machine.
-!!!
 These files must exist on the host system.
 They will not be created automatically.

 ```
 volumes:
     ~\Documents\logs\ObamaBot\bot.log:/app/logs/bot.log
     ~\Documents\database\obamabot.db:/app/database/obamabot.db
 ```
+DISCORD_TOKEN and PREFIX are added to the docker-compose.yml as they are necessary for the bot to run.
+All other environment variables are unnecessary.

 ### To build the container and then run it
 ```